-When we make a windscreen purchase we don’t think too much about the safety aspects of such a job.
-Since a windscreen replacement is an expense that is unexpected and not budgeted for, we tend to lean towards the cheapest price when we shop around.
+When we make a windscreen purchase we don’t give too much thought about the safety aspects of the job.
+Since a windscreen replacement is an unexpected expense that is not budgeted for, we tend to lean towards the cheapest price when we compare auto glass repairs.

-Whilst price is always something to consider when making a purchase, it’s often not a good indicator of quality.
+Whilst price is always something important to consider when making a purchase, it’s often not a good indicator of quality.
 The most expensive price will not necessarily assure you of the best quality goods/services.
-In fact today we often pay too much simply because we have been sold a brand or logo that may give us status.
+In fact today we often pay too much simply because we have been sold a brand or logo that may give us status or the illusion of quality.
 That said, obtaining the absolute lowest price can often lead to cheap inferior products.